Life in the Days of Corona

 Sharing and Syncing

 You may already be using DropBox to share files with others and synchronize folders on multiple computers.
-DropBox is a very good service but its free version limits your storage to about 2GB which you can increase by inviting others to join the service.
+DropBox is a good service but its free version limits your storage to about 2GB which you can increase by inviting others to join the service.
 However, if you want to start with a good chunk of free cloud storage, try Mega.nz.
-They start you with a whopping 50GB of free cloud storage and there is a desktop application that can synchronize the files between your computer and the cloud.
+They start you with a whopping 50GB of free cloud storage and have a desktop application that can synchronize the files between your computer and the cloud.
 Fifty gigabytes will go a long way!

 Search Your Computer